08 September 2020

 Booking a holiday and then counting down the days until you can set that ‘out of office’ on your work email account is one of the most exciting times of the year, isn’t it?
 We look forward to making those memories for so long.
 But how protected are you?
 And how much do you really know about it?

 Having the peace of mind that no matter what, your holiday is safe is priceless and it’s not something you can find everywhere.
-But the minefield of financial protection is not easily negotiated so we’re trying to make it clearer to help preserve your precious holiday funds.
+When you book with Travel Counsellors every part of every trip, whether it be the whole holiday, a flight, hotel stay, car hire or even airport parking, is completely protected, and this isn’t always the case with other travel companies.
+We understand that the minefield of financial protection is not easily negotiated so we’re trying to make it clearer to help preserve your precious holiday funds.